-The goal of “Patient Services” at DKMS-BMST is to address and support the unmet needs of the patients and help in improving the access to treatment for the patients and their outcomes.
+The goal of the “Patient Services” programme at DKMS-BMST is to address and support the patients' unmet needs and help improve the access to treatment for the patients and their outcomes.

-The patient in need of a stem cell transplant are given counselling service which supports them during difficult times.
-It involves developing a healthy relationship between a professional counsellor and the patient.
+The patient in need of a stem cell transplant is given counselling service which supports them during difficult times.
 The counsellor can help you to identify and resolve personal, social and emotional problems related to the illness and the stem cell transplant.
-The counsellor can also help you improve your coping skills and quality of life in some way or another.
-During this counselling, the counsellor will then offer their recommendations on how you can work to reach your goals.